panday1995/2021_Korean_Emission_trading/README.md

 This repository stores data and code for

 F Yang, Y Choi, H Lee.
 Potential Costs and Gains from Command-and-control and Cap-and-trade Emission Regulation in Korea.

+Please consider cite the article may you find it useful.